OFDataCommittee/mlfoam/README.md

 ## How to get in touch

-The idea for the new technical committee is currently worked out and put forward by Tomislav Marić and Andre Weiner.
-If you would like to contribute to this roadmap, provide additional ideas or spark up a discussion, the most direct way to get in touch would be to open an issue at:
+If you would like to contribute to this repository, provide additional ideas or spark up a discussion, the most direct way to get in touch is to open an issue at:

 [https://github.com/AndreWeiner/mlfoam](https://github.com/AndreWeiner/mlfoam)